 Technically, this radiance-enhancing formula by RMS can serve as a foundation (blame it on its weightless, natural-looking coverage), but we happen to prefer it as a quick-in-a-pinch concealer for a touch of hydrating coverage where and when we need it.
 It's less of a commitment than foundation, and wellness editor Victoria Hoff (who literally has incandescent skin) recommends it as the ultimate pinch hitter when you want some foundation-like camouflage without the time and hassle.

 Whenever a product has a cult following (among editors, celebrities, and makeup artists alike), you know it has to be good.
 "Nars Creamy Concealer is my go-to concealer for a no foundation look," Henney tells us.
-Her tip: "Only use where absolutely needed."
+"Only use where absolutely needed."

 Just as the name suggests, the formula is ultra-creamy for maximum blendability, and the shade range is one of the best we've seen.
 It also diffuses light so your complexion is left with a touch of luminosity.